Run Initial SQL

 To use initial SQL

-Note: Tableau does not examine the statement for errors.
-This SQL statement is simply sent to the database when you connect.
+Note: Tableau doesn't examine the statement for errors.
+This SQL statement is sent to the database when you connect.

 Your software licence may restrict you from using initial SQL with your connection.
 If you publish to Tableau Server, the server must be configured to allow Initial SQL statements.
 By default, the server software is configured to allow these statements to run when the workbook is loaded in a web browser.

-Administrators can configure server to ignore initial SQL statements by using the tsm configuration set command:
+Administrators can configure the server to ignore initial SQL statements by using the tsm configuration set

 tsm configuration set -k vizqlserver.initialsql.disabled -v true

-If the server doesn't allow initial SQL statements, the workbook will open, but the initial SQL commands will not be sent.
+If the server doesn't allow initial SQL statements, the workbook opens, but the initial SQL commands aren’t sent.

 Parameters in an initial SQL statement

 You can pass parameters to your data source in an initial SQL statement.
-There are several reasons why this is useful:
+The following list has several benefits of using parameters in a initial SQL statement.

-• If your data source supports it, you can set up row-level security (for example, for Oracle VPD or SAP Sybase ASE) to make sure that users see only the data that they are authorised to see.
+If your data source supports it, you can set up row-level security (for example, for Oracle VPD or SAP Sybase ASE) to make sure that users see only the data that they’re authorised to see.

 The following parameters are supported in an initial SQL statement: